tejaskenjale/Wine-quality-prediction-aws/README.md

 ## Prediction using Docker Container:- ##
 ---------------

-- Item 1 The container runs the validationData.csv and prints Test Error Link to docker hub image
+- The container runs the validationData.csv and prints Test Error Link to docker hub image

-- Item 1 Launch your ec2-instance and then step-up docker using the above steps.
+- Launch your ec2-instance and then step-up docker using the above steps.
-- Item 1 Place all the files from github into your instance.
+- Place all the files from github into your instance.
-- Item 1 Pull the image from repositroy:
+- Pull the image from repositroy:

 	docker pull tejashk/win_quality_prediction

-- Item 1 Run the image using :
+- Run the image using :

 	docker run tejashk/win_quality_prediction driver test.py ValidationDataset.csv model